awsdocs/amazon-appstream2-developer-guide/doc_source/tutorial-image-builder.md

    You can also add one or more tags to the image\.
 To do so, choose **Add Tag**, and type the key and value for the tag\.
 To add more tags, repeat this step\.
 For more information, see [Tagging Your Amazon AppStream 2\.0 Resources](tagging-basic.md)\.
 When you're done, choose **Next**\.
 **Note**
 If you choose a base image that is published by AWS on or after December 7, 2017, the option **Always use the latest agent version** appears, selected by default\.
 We recommend that you leave this option selected so that streaming instances that are launched from the image always use the latest version of the agent\.
 If you disable this option, you cannot enable it after you finish creating the image\.
-For information about the latest release of the AppStream 2\.0 agent, see [AppStream 2\.0 Agent Version History](agent-software-versions.md)\.
+For information about the latest release of the AppStream 2\.0 agent, see [AppStream 2\.0 Agent Release Notes](agent-software-versions.md)\.

 1. In **6\.
 Review**, verify the image details\.
 To make changes, choose **Previous** to navigate to the appropriate Image Assistant tab, make your changes, and then proceed through the steps in Image Assistant as needed\.